masterkrieger/Weather-Station-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `node server.js` for an API dev server.
+Navigate to `http://localhost:3000/`.
+The app will run from a node server to access MongoDB database and API routing.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.